isomerpages/ogp/_about-us/design/fiona.md

 functionId: design
 jobTitle: Job Title
 curProducts:
-  - i'm new, watch this space!
+  - UX Research
 pastProducts:
-  - UX Research
+  - pastProducts
-accomplishments: ""
+accomplishments: i'm new, watch this space!
 quote: The memories we make with our family is everything.
 linkedinId: fiona